Last updated: July 15, 2026

 Exotic Bets: Exacta, Trifecta, Superfecta

-Exotic bets require predicting the exact finishing order of multiple horses.
+Exotic bets require predicting the exact finishing order of multiple horses in a single race.
 They offer higher payouts — but also higher takeout and a much lower margin for error.
 With exotics, structure matters just as much as selection.
 A well-built ticket can outperform a better opinion that’s poorly constructed.

 Exacta

-Bet on two horses to finish first and second in the exact order.
-An exacta straight requires the horses to finish precisely as you name them.
+Bet on two horses to finish first and second in exact order.
 An exacta box covers both finishing orders (1-2 and 2-1) at double the cost.
 A part-wheel — keying one horse on top with multiple horses underneath — is the most efficient structure when you’re confident in one runner but uncertain about the rest.

 Trifecta

 Bet on three horses to finish first, second, and third in exact order.
 Trifectas can be played straight, boxed (all combinations), or keyed (one or two horses in specific positions with multiple horses underneath).
-Keying a single horse on top with multiple horses underneath is the most common structure — but be careful of keying a heavy favorite, since the payouts become small when the chalk runs first.
-The best trifecta value comes from a logical contender in first with a mix of shorter and longer prices underneath.
-The biggest mistake bettors make: keying a heavy favorite on top.
-When the favorite wins, payouts shrink — and when it loses, your entire ticket is dead.
+Keying a single horse on top with multiple horses underneath is the most common structure — but be careful keying a heavy favorite, since payouts shrink when the chalk runs first.

 Superfecta

 Bet on four horses to finish first through fourth in exact order.
-Superfectas can be played for $0.10 minimum at most tracks, which allows you to cover many combinations without large outlays.
-The tradeoff is that even with a $0.10 base, a wide superfecta box of five horses costs over $12 — and with six horses, it exceeds $36.
-Superfectas return large when they hit, but the takeout rate (22–25%) and difficulty mean they should be played selectively, not as a default ticket on every race.
+Superfectas can be played for $0.10 minimum at most tracks, which allows wide coverage without large outlays.
+Even so, a five-horse superfecta box at $0.10 base exceeds $12, and a six-horse box exceeds $36.
+Superfectas return large when they hit but should be played selectively given the 22–25% takeout and the difficulty of hitting four horses in order.

 Multi-Race Bets: Daily Double Through Pick 6

 Multi-race bets offer the highest upside in horse racing — but also the highest volatility.
-Pick 5 and Pick 6 pools can reach five figures during carryovers, but the math only really shifts in your favor on carryover days or when tracks offer reduced-takeout promotions.
-Without those conditions, they’re often closer to lottery tickets than strategic bets.
+Pick 5 and Pick 6 pools can reach five figures during carryovers, but the math only really shifts in your favor on carryover days or when tracks run reduced-takeout promotions.
+Without a strong opinion or favorable pool conditions, Pick 6 wagers can be difficult to justify — the probability of sweeping six consecutive races is extremely low.

 Daily Double